-US preterm birth rate under 12 percent, the lowest level in nearly a decadeNovember 17th, 2011 in Health /
+US preterm birth rate under 12 percent, the lowest level in nearly a decadeNovember 17, 2011 in Medicine & Health / Health

 The nation's preterm birth rate slipped under 12 percent for the first time in nearly a decade, the fourth consecutive year it declined, potentially sparing tens of thousands of babies the serious health consequences of an early birth.

 The national preterm birth rate declined to 11.99 percent last year, according to the National Center for Health Statistics, which released its report "Births: Preliminary Data for 2010," today, the first-ever World Prematurity Day.
 Despite the improvement, still too many babies, one out of every eight, was born too soon.